 Every so often I would pause momentarily, and allow myself to truly appreciate the visuals.
 Every bit of this game looks fantastic.
 From large areas completely smothered in blood, to the more intimate parts of the asylum, where everything seems completely normal, until you discover the mutilated corpse tucked beneath a table.

 The implementation of night vision is what really makes this game stand out for me.
 As mentioned before, this mode on your camera allows you to see in the dark, but at the cost of everything looking even more creepy.
 Some of the biggest scares I experienced, were when I had heard a suspicious noise, turned on my night vision to investigate, and found myself face to skinless face with a crazed inmate.
 Yes, terrifying stuff.

 One complaint I do have about the presentation of Outlast, is that character models, and animations, are reused a little more than I’d like.
 It becomes noticeable and can often ruin what should be an unpredictable encounter.

 Outlast is one incredible horror game.
-While some games set out to simply make you jump out of your seat, Red Barrels’ debut effort sends you running for the light switch… and to your mummy.
+While some games set out to simply make you jump, Red Barrels’ debut effort has you jumping up from your chair, and running for the light switch.